 You may reserve 3 appointments at a time, but only 1 per week.
+During the summer session, you may book two appointments per week.
 (If you already have an appointment booked in a particular week, you may be able to drop-in for a second appointment to any time that remains unreserved.
 Priority for drop-in appointments is given to students who have not yet had an appointment that term or week.)

 You may book an appointment only for yourself.
 If you cannot attend your appointment, please do not offer it to another student.
 Instead, cancel the appointment online so that it is available to all students on the wait list.
 We will see only the student who has booked the appointment.
 We will consider the appointment “missed” if the student who booked it does not use it.